 To Journal or Not To Journal!

-There are some wonderful ones out there like MyBestSelf Journal.
+There are some wonderful ones out there like MyBestSelf Journal which include journaling prompts.

-My pages aren't super pretty like some of them out there, but that doesn't matter.
+My pages aren’t super pretty like some of them out there (google bullet journal to see the amazing artistic pages created by some people) but being an amazing artist doesn’t matter.

 This is your space, to get acquainted with who you are, what your dreams are, desires are, goals, and things holding you back.